-The time spent on mobiles is continually increasing as people tend to keep their devices close by throughout the day and check them regularly.
-Case in point – the average U.S. mobile phone user checks their device a whopping 96 times daily.
+The amount of time spent on mobile phones is continually increasing as people tend to keep their devices close by throughout the day and check them regularly.
+Case in point: tech care company Asurion reported back in 2019 that the average U.S. mobile phone user checks their device a whopping 96 times daily.
+A new study by Reviews.org has revealed that this number has jumped to 144 times a day in 2023.

-Being able to reach a captive audience directly is just one of the reasons you should consider adopting mobile marketing for your business.
+Being able to reach a captive audience directly is one of many reasons why you should consider adopting mobile marketing for your business.
 SMS and instant messaging apps (such as Facebook Messenger and WhatsApp) are two of the most popular mobile marketing strategies.
 Both allow you to reach your audience quickly and reliably.

 How SMS text messages work

-SMS is an abbreviation for Short Message Service, and it’s the familiar texting functionality installed as a default app on every mobile phone (not just smartphones but also feature phones).
-SMS messages are sent over cellular networks directly to the native messaging app – mobile users don’t need to download a third-party messaging app.
+SMS is an abbreviation for Short Message Service, the familiar texting functionality installed as a default app on every mobile phone (not just smartphones but also feature phones).
+SMS messages are sent over cellular networks directly to the native messaging app—mobile users don't need to especially download a third-party messaging app.
+Most SMS-enabled smartphones come with an SMS messaging app pre-installed, such as Google Messages or Samsung Messages.

-With SMS, you can send text messages of up to 160 characters consisting of text, numbers, some special symbols and emojis.
-The latter is dependent on whether the mobile carrier supports them.
+With SMS, you can send text messages up to 160 characters long, consisting of text, numbers, some special symbols, and emojis.
+The last two are dependent on whether the mobile carrier supports them.

 How the WhatsApp platform works

-There’s no official character limit to worry about in a single WhatsApp message.
-And you can send media files as well as text-based content.
+There's no official character limit to worry about in a single WhatsApp message.
+With WhatsApp, you can send media files as well as text-based content.

-WhatsApp vs texting: how these two top mobile marketing channels compare
+WhatsApp vs texting: How the two top mobile marketing channels compare

 So, SMS is a native app that everyone with a mobile can access.
 And WhatsApp is a more flexible messaging app that relies on the internet.
 Here's what else you need to know if you're considering one of these two communication channels for marketing.